The Dataset at a Glance

 |---|---|---|

-The 99.97% title normalization rate means only about 270,000 records out of 907.5 million lack a normalized title.
+The 99.71% title normalization rate means about 2.9 million records out of 1,011,115,180 lack a normalized title.
 This is the single most impactful enrichment for downstream analysis.
 Without it, "Sr. Software Eng II," "Senior Software Engineer," and "Snr SW Developer" are three different things.
 With it, they are one.
-The methodology page covers how normalization works, and Inside the Model Garden walks through the full stack of models behind classification and extraction.
+The methodology page covers how normalization works, and Inside Our NLP Enrichment System walks through the full stack of models behind classification and extraction.

 Classification Fields